drewsonne/aws-autodiscovery-templater/README.md

 ## Filtering instances
 More importantly, you can filter instances based on their tags.
-This filter is a json objectstructured in the same manner as described in [aws ec2 describe-instances](http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html).
+This filter is a json objectstructured in the same manner as described in [aws ec2 describe-instances](http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html), excluding the root `["Reservations"]` key.

     $ aws-autodiscovery-templater \
       --template-path /path/to/config.yaml \